 - Make level 1 current.

-- Start the Wood some context, then select Constrained block.
+- Start the Wood will context, then select Constrained block.

-- Enter the thickness = th.
+- Enter Thickness = th.

-Thickness= th=19mm
+- Thickness= th=19mm

-• Create the two sides, the top and the base of the cabinet.
+- Create the two sides, the top and the base of the cabinet.

 Note: The sides are free-running at the top and the base.